 What if the largest Ethernet networks we see today are just precursors, initial steps on the path to what's been called hyper-scale cloud networking?

-"Hyper" is the term used generally for something almost unfathomably and exceptionally large.
-We might say that a regional group of airports is a small air transport network, a national one a larger network, a continental one a big network but the global air-transport system is a hyper network with hundreds of airports, thousands of planes, millions of flights a year and billions of passengers.
+The term "hyper" is used generally to describe something almost unfathomably large.
+We might, for example, say that a regional group of airports is a small air transport network, a national one is a large network, and the global air-transport system, with its hundreds of airports, thousands of planes and millions of flights a year carrying billions of passengers, is a hyper network.

-A hyper-scale Ethernet network will be global in scale and embrace tens of thousands of cables and switches, millions of ports, and trillions, perhaps quadrillions, of packets of data flowing across the network a year, possibly even more.
+A hyper-scale Ethernet network is global and embraces tens of thousands of cables and switches, millions of ports, and trillions, perhaps quadrillions or even more, of packets of data flowing across the network each year.

-The Ethernet that will be used in such a network has not been developed yet, but it is going in that direction and it will be based on standards and speeds that are coming into use now.
+The Ethernet used for such a network has not been developed yet but it will be based on standards and speeds that are coming into use now.

-Currently we are seeing 10Gbit/s Ethernet links and ports being used for high data throughput end-points of Ethernet fabrics.
-The inter-switch links, the fabric trunk lines, are moving to 40Gbit/s with backbones, network spines, beginning to feature 100Gbit/s Ethernet.
+Currently we are seeing 10Gbps Ethernet links and ports being used for high data throughput end-points of Ethernet fabrics.
+The inter-switch links, the fabric trunk lines, are moving to 40Gbps with backbones and network spines beginning to feature 100Gbps Ethernet.

-TRILL (Transparent Interconnect of Lots of Links) is an IETF standard aiming to get over this, with, for example, Brocade and Cisco supporting it.
-It provides for multiple path use in Ethernet, and so doesn't waste bandwidth.
+Trill (Transparent Interconnect of Lots of Links) is an IETF standard aiming to get over this, and is supported by Brocade and Cisco.
+It provides for multiple path use in Ethernet and so does not waste bandwidth.

 • Works at Layer 2, so protocols such as FCoE can make use of it